Car Collector International

 BMIHT Certificate — the single decisive document

 The British Motor Industry Heritage Trust (BMIHT) at the British Motor Museum, Gaydon, will supply a Heritage Certificate for any MGA on chassis-number request.
 This is the single decisive documentation item: it confirms build date, factory colour, factory equipment and dispatch destination.
-The RM Sotheby's Hershey 2018 Lot 223 catalogue for chassis GHNL2/106350 (fetched 6 July 2026) is explicit on this point — the car is described verbatim as 'Accompanied by British Motor Industry Heritage Trust (BMIHT) Certificate and service invoices' — and this is a value-positive factor at every tier.
+The RM Sotheby's Hershey 2018 Lot 223 catalogue for chassis GHNL2/106350 (verified from the lot page, 6 July 2026) is explicit on this point — the car is described verbatim as 'Accompanied by British Motor Industry Heritage Trust (BMIHT) Certificate and service invoices' — and this is a value-positive factor at every tier.
 Also verify against the BMIHT record whether a car being sold as a 'Twin Cam' or 'Mk II Deluxe' is a genuine factory example versus a later fitment / conversion.

 Twin Cam vs Mk II Deluxe — verify which one you are buying

-The Twin Cam (2,111 units, own chassis prefix YD/YM) and the Mk II Deluxe (~313 units for 1962 per Wikipedia breakdown: 290 roadsters + 23 coupés) share the four-wheel Dunlop centre-lock disc wheels and four-wheel disc brakes, but the Twin Cam has the DOHC engine while the Deluxe has the pushrod Mk II engine.
+The Twin Cam (2,111 units, own chassis prefix YD/YM) and the Mk II Deluxe (~313 units for 1962 per published breakdowns: 290 roadsters + 23 coupés) share the four-wheel Dunlop centre-lock disc wheels and four-wheel disc brakes, but the Twin Cam has the DOHC engine while the Deluxe has the pushrod Mk II engine.
 The RM Sotheby's Gene Ponder 2022 Lot 3176 catalogue quotes '395' for the Deluxe, but that 395 figure is the combined 1600 Deluxe (82) + Mk II Deluxe (~313) total and is likely conflated when applied to a Mk II Deluxe car.
 Genuine Twin Cams command a marked premium over Deluxes; genuine Deluxes command a premium over standard Mk IIs.
 Verify against BMIHT which car you are actually buying, and inspect the engine numbering against the BMIHT record — a Twin Cam whose original DOHC engine has been swapped for a pushrod unit is materially less valuable than one with its matching-numbers twin-cam.

 Twin Cam engine — the model's known weak spot